 Typically, mesh generators allow physical surfaces and volumes to contain many element types; for example a cube could be constructed from a mixture of hexes and prisms.
 In Nektar++, a composite can only contain a single element type.
 Whilst the converter will attempt to preserve the numbering of composites from the original mesh type, sometimes a renumbering will occur when a domain contains many element types.
-For example, for a domain with the tag (150) containing quadrilaterals and triangles, the Gmsh reader will print a notification along the lines of:
+For example, for a domain with the tag 150 containing quadrilaterals and triangles, the Gmsh reader will print a notification along the lines of:

-''' Multiple elements in composite detected; remapped: - Tag 150 => 150 (Triangle), 151 (Quadrilateral) '''
+Multiple elements in composite detected; remapped: - Tag 150 => 150 (Triangle), 151 (Quadrilateral)

 The resulting file therefore has two composites of IDs (150) and (151) respectively, containing the triangular and quadrilateral elements of the original mesh.
+We note there is one exception to this convention in three-dimensional meshes where a face composite can contain both triangular and quadrilateral elements.